BrianSidebotham/arm-tutorial-rpi/part-5/readme.md

 The number of bytes per pixel sets the number of colours available.
-The Raspberry-Pi GPU supports 8-bit, but in this mode the 8-bit value corresponds to a palette entry, and the palette appears to be very limited A palette mode can be really useful as it's fast (minimal amount of memory required for the graphics) and can be really useful for some special effects by simply altering the palette.
+The Raspberry-Pi GPU supports 8-bit, but in this mode the 8-bit value corresponds to a palette entry, and the palette appears to be very limited.
+A palette mode can be really useful as it's fast (minimal amount of memory required for the graphics) and can be really useful for some special effects by simply altering the palette.
+These were great techniques for fast graphics on the old 16-bit machines in the 1990s.

-16-bit requires two bytes of data per pixel and directly represents the Red, Green and Blue levels of the colour of the pixel, and 32-bit has 4 bytes of data per pixel which has 8-bit per primary colour and an 8-biot alpha channel (transparency).
+16-bit requires two bytes of data per pixel and directly represents the Red, Green and Blue levels of the colour of the pixel (awkwardly packed into 16-bits), and 32-bit has 4 bytes of data per pixel which has 8-bit per primary colour and an 8-bit alpha channel (transparency).

-The GPU is generally quite a closely guarded secret.
+The GPU inner workings are generally quite a closely guarded secret.
 It's a specialised processor, but also a powerful processor and most people would like to run code on it, just like we're running code on the GPU itself, but alas the GPU information is still under NDA (Non-Disclosure Agreement) terms.

 Broadcom however, did release some information and some of the most interesting information is